adcondev/my-learning-notes/RED2000/NOTES.md

 - Learned about WaitGroups in Go.
 They are used to wait for a collection of goroutines to finish.
 - Finally, i added some improvements to the Github related files.
 Like the issue and PR templates, workflows and actions.
 I want to ensure that the repository is well maintained and follows best practices.

+- First, i worked on CI and Automatic Releases workflows.
+I want to ensure that the code is tested and released automatically.
+Also, i updated Github related files like issue and PR templates.
+- I now have a clear idea about the architecture of the ESCPOS package.
+I will need to refactor some code and ensure that everything is in order.
+Then, i will setup some examples and documentation.
+I had a nice start and i have a much better idea of how the package should look like.
+I can't loose attention on what is missing from other libraries.
+- I also solved the problem of syncing the code table in the printer and in the package.
+I assigned that features to profiles package, so each profile will have its own code table and now the printer knows it and adapt the encoding accordingly.
+Then, this code table in profile is updated when the user changes it through the ESCPOS commands.
+- Finally, i setup the image engine to be able to print images with dithering and resizing, plus from base64 strings.
+I created an example that shows how to use the engine.
+Tests are still pending, but i will add them later.

 ---

 ## 🎯 **Current Focus Areas**